exosamsi/detrending/documents/existing_detrending_algorithms.md

 found that Gaussian Processes-based techniques can very effectively correct the instrumental systematics along with the long-term stellar activity.
-Our method can disentangle astrophysical features (events), such as planetary transits, flares or general sudden variations in the intensity, from the star signal and it is very ef- ﬁcient as it requires only a few training iterations of the Gaussian Process model."
+Our method can disentangle astrophysical features (events), such as planetary transits, flares or general sudden variations in the intensity, from the star signal and it is very efficient as it requires only a few training iterations of the Gaussian Process model."
 Doesn't seem to be available online.
 7.Others...?